 While we wouldn’t recommend it as a commercial strategy, a shop could limit its boot inventory to a full complement of Hawx.
 As long as its bootfitters took full advantage of all the fit and performance features found across the line, very few customers would leave its care unhappy or unshod.

-The ubiquitous boot adjective of 2019 is “lightweight,” a trend Atomic spearheaded when it introduced Hawx Ultra two years ago.
+The ubiquitous adjective applied to nearly every non-race boot in today’s market is “lightweight,” a trend Atomic spearheaded when it introduced Hawx Ultra two years ago.
 (Note to bootfitters: the upper cuff on the Ultra 130 S isn’t Grilamid anymore, but stretchable PU.)
-For 2019, Hawx Prime gets the Ultra-slimming treatment, with a new shell that wraps closer to the skier.
-The medium last is accurate out of the box, but is readily personalized as need be.
-Stance modifications for cuff cant and forward lean remain stock Hawx features.
+For 2020, all the lightweight Hawx models return in a slew of new color options and all are equipped with GripWalk soles.

 No other boot brand has done more with the 3-piece, external-tongue shell design than Dalbello.
 Dalbello didn’t just copy the Raichle design they adopted; they improved on it.
 They optimized its performance properties by playing up its strengths: a stout spine and sidewall construction extending from the lower shell; correct pivot location, a key element in this design’s successful execution; and a ribbed external tongue to manage flex and forward energy transmission.